TheresaLui/SelfHelpContent_v2/articles/problemscopingques.sqlvm/v2-problemscopingques-alwaysonconfiguration.md

             "visibility": " which_resource == AvailabilityGroupListener",
             "order": 5,
             "controlType": "dropdown",
-            "displayLabel": "What is not working about the listener?", "content": null,
+            "displayLabel": "What is not working with the Listener?", "content": null,
             "infoBalloonText": null,
             "dropdownOptions": [